Quebec House: History

 Originally called Spiers, the house was built between 1530 and 1550 as a timber-framed L-shaped building.
 It was altered in the 1630s, when the current exterior was added.

 James Wolfe was the son of a distinguished general, Edward Wolfe who rented Spiers.
 Wolfe lived there from 1728 until 1738.

 The house was renamed after his victory at the Battle of Quebec.
 It was occupied in 1911 by Canadian author Henry Beckles Willson and his family.
 Joseph Bowles Learmont of Montreal acquired the house and presented it to the National Trust in 1917.

 Architecture and contents

 The square brick building has two storeys and an attic with a tiled pitched roof.
 The three-bay front has three equal gables.
 There is a water pump by the back door which dates from 1792.
 A blue plaque along the outer brick wall marks the entrance of the Wolfe's home.

 Various pictures relating to the life of General Wolfe are displayed in the house.
-The purchase of two portraits were assisted by the Art Fund.
+The purchase of two portraits was assisted by the Art Fund.

 The house is surrounded by a garden stocked with plants which would have been available in the 18th century.
 The coach house has been converted into a tea room and bookshop with an exhibition on the battle and on Wolfe's life.
 The house itself contains memorabilia and paintings connected to him.